Walker County Sheriff Office

 captain, lieutenant, and detectives are assigned the rank of sergeant.

-Other avenues of employment within the Sheriff's Office are training officers, The DARE unit, undercover
+Other avenues of employment within the Sheriff's Office are training officers, The CHAMPS unit, undercover

 drug investigators and administrative positions.